-Also known as: Whale Shark.
+- Also known as: Whale Shark or Rhincodon typus

-Estimated numbers left in the wild: Unknown.
+- Estimated numbers left in the wild: Unknown

-Description of Whale Shark
+Description of the Whale Shark

-Whale sharks are deep blue with pale patterns of speckles, with pale under parts.
+Whale sharks are deep blue with pale patterns of speckles, with pale underparts.
 Whale sharks have huge, wide mouths, which is one of their most notable features.

-Whale sharks, despite their name and formidable size, are extremely gentle creatures and eat only tiny organisms collected via filter feeding.
+These giant fish swim slowly through the warm tropical and subtropical seas.
+Despite their name and formidable size, Whale sharks are extremely gentle creatures and eat only tiny organisms collected via filter feeding.